nextindex/vue-simple-accordion/README.md

 </accordion-item>
 ```

+In addition you can use the `style` prop to pass additional classes.

 ## Styling

 Only a very basic styling is included.
 So you can style it yourself to match your style.
 Some preset stylings will be included later.

 ### BEM Styles